 I am the personal counselor on staff as well as one of the advisors.
 Listening to students’ struggles and successes is a privilege for me.
 In my free time I like to eat, laugh and sing… in no particular order.

 As an academic advisor, helping students earn their college degrees is no easy task, but I am honored to be a support system for talented TRiO students on a day to day basis.
 This job isn’t just any job–it’s experiencing new opportunities, challenges and celebrations with each student that I am privileged to get to know on a personal basis.
 Whether it’s figuring out what classes to take, or which major to choose, or how to pay for school on limited financial resources, students know they can come to me with any question or concern.
 When I am not working, I am enjoying time with my 3 children and husband enjoying the outdoors.
 Fitting in a little bit of running helps keep me balanced as a full time mom!

 Being an academic advisor for SSS is a gift; I get to support inspiring students, I get to learn from them and I even get to speak my native language, Spanish, with some.
 Outside of work I spend time with my little buddy and my husband enjoying nature and playing with Legos, finger-paint, dirt and anything our imagination presents.

-TRiO Program Assistant
+TRIO Program Assistant

 It’s been written in the stars since the age of Picard that I was to be a major nerd.
 When my name originates from Star Trek, how could I be anything else?
-With my sonic at my side, and my Hufflepuff tie, I delve through the world of comic cons and renovating my new house.
+With my sonic at my side, and my Hufflepuff tie, I delve through the world of comic cons and renovating my house.
 While on my off time from saving the world, I am privileged to work at this wonderful job.
-You can see me in the front office helping students and supporting the advisors.
+You can see me in the office helping students and supporting the advisors.